-- Services for "Multiple-family group adaptive behavior treatment guidance," administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the beneficiary to ensure that the beneficiary has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver. - The multiple-family group therapy should be used when parent(s) or caregiver(s) of two or more beneficiaries are present.
-The beneficiaries should have similar diagnosis, behaviors, and treatment needs. - Group Therapy - o When part of the approved behavior treatment plan, services for "Adaptive behavior treatment social skills group" administered by physician or other QHCP shall be face-to-face with two or more beneficiaries.
-The beneficiaries should have similar diagnosis, behaviors, and treatment needs. - o When part of the approved behavior treatment plan, "Registered Line Tech Group adaptive behavior treatment" may be administered by a registered line technician.
-This shall be face-to-face with two or more beneficiaries.
-The beneficiaries should have similar diagnosis, behaviors, and treatment needs. - Place of Service - o Services must be provided in a natural setting (e.g., home and community-based settings, including clinics and school).
+Services for "Multiple-family group adaptive behavior treatment guidance", administered by a physician or other QHCP, should be included in a behavior treatment plan for prior authorization in order to transfer skills to the parent(s) or caregiver(s) of the recipient member to ensure that the recipient member has consistency across environments, and therapy can be reinforced at home and in other locations with their parent/caregiver.

+The multiple-family group therapy should be used when parent(s) or caregiver(s) of two or more recipients members are present.
+The recipients members should have similar diagnosis, behaviors, and treatment needs.

+Limitations

+A prior authorization period shall not exceed 180 days.
+Services provided without prior authorization will not be considered for reimbursement, except in the case of retroactive AmeriHealth Caritas Louisiana eligibility.

+Group Therapy

+When part of the approved behavior treatment plan, services for "Adaptive behavior treatment social skills group" administered by physician or other QHCP shall be face-to-face with two or more recipients members.
+The recipients members should have similar diagnosis, behaviors, and treatment needs.

+When part of the approved behavior treatment plan, "Registered Line Tech Group adaptive behavior treatment" may be administered by a registered line technician.
+This shall be face-to-face with two or more recipients members.
+The recipients members should have similar diagnosis, behaviors, and treatment needs.

+Place of Service

+Services must be provided in a natural setting (e.g., home and community-based settings, including clinics and school).
 Medically necessary ABA services provided by ABA service providers in school settings are allowed.

+Telehealth Requirements for Applied Behavior Analysis (ABA)

+AmeriHealth Caritas will reimburse the use of telehealth, when appropriate, for rendering certain ABA services for the care of patients or to support the caregivers of members.

+Telehealth requires prior authorization for services.
+Subsequent assessments and behavior treatment plans can be performed remotely via telehealth only if the same standard of care can be met.

+Previously approved prior authorizations can be amended to increase units of care and/or to reflect reassessment goals.

+Relevant CPT codes include: 97151, 97152, , 97153, 97154, 97155, 97156, 97157, 97158.

+Guidance for Telehealth ABA

+Telehealth services must be based on ABA methodology and rendered or directed by a registered line technician (RLT), licensed behavior analyst (LBA), or certified assistant behavior analyst (CaBA).
+The caregivers/patients and RLT/LBA/CaBA must be linked through an interactive audio/visual telecommunications system.

+Supervision

+Telehealth supervision of in-home therapy rendered by a RLT must utilize a LBA/CaBA to provide remote supervision.
+Each RLT must obtain ongoing supervision as approved in the patient's plan of care.
+Supervision may be conducted via telehealth in lieu of the LBA/CaBA being physically present.
+The purpose of supervision is to improve and maintain the behavioranalytic, professional, and ethical repertoires of the RLT and facilitate and maintain the delivery of high-quality services to his or her patients.

-Limitations and Exclusions
+Exclusions